-Although the Danish provincial laws were superceded by a national law given by Christian V in 1683, Jyske Lov remained valid legislation in Schleswig until 1900, when it came under German law.
+Although the Danish provincial laws were superseded by a national law given by Christian V in 1683, Jyske Lov remained valid legislation in Schleswig until 1900, when it came under German law.

 A mixed manuscript

-It is rather typical of a legal manuscript from this period, containing a number of visual guides to help the reader.
+It is rather typical of a legal manuscript from this period, containing some visual guides to help the reader.
 New chapters begin with red rubrics and alternating red and blue Lombard initials.
 The first letter of each sentence is highlighted with red for easier navigation of the text.
-Otherwise the manuscript shows a certain uniformity: each page is ruled to fifteen lines, and the script is a rather neat and easy-to-read semitextualis.
+Otherwise, the manuscript shows a certain uniformity: each page is ruled to fifteen lines, and the script is a rather neat and easy-to-read semitextualis.
 The pages are cut to measure 56x40 mm and the edges have been painted red.

 More text is missing in the middle of the parchment section of the manuscript.
 Someone has added eight parchment leaves where the missing text is, consisting of the end of Book II and the beginning of Book III.
 However, the text was never added and the parchment leaves remained blank and unruled.
 Nevertheless, these parchment leaves must have been added before the paper quires at the beginning and end, as the edges are painted red together with the rest of the parchment leaves.

 The manuscript is currently bound in a highly decorated leather binding from ca. 1600.
-The blind tooling shows a number of elements, including two coats of arms.
-In the center on both the front and back cover are motifs from the Bible with clear reference to the legal content of the manuscript.
+The blind tooling shows some elements, including two coats of arms.
+In the centre on both the front and back cover are motifs from the Bible with clear reference to the legal content of the manuscript.
 The image on the front portrays Adam and Eve in Paradise; in the upper corner, the devil disguised as a serpent is wrapped around the branch of a tree from which Eve plucks one of the fruits.
-With her other hand she hands a piece of the forbidden fruit to her husband.
+With her other hand, she hands a piece of the forbidden fruit to her husband.
 Underneath the image are the words "ingredienciaunius pec[cantis]", Latin for "Beginning of the first sin".

 Other manuscripts of Jyske lov in Low German